Juhani GrossmannTeam Leader Green Corruption; Senior Advisor for Central and Eastern Europe

 +41 61 205 55 30

-Juhani Grossmann leads the Basel Institute's Green Corruption programme, which targets environmental degradation through an anti-corruption, asset recovery and governance approach.
+Juhani Grossmann leads the Basel Institute's Green Corruption programme and is Senior Advisor for Central and Eastern Europe .
 He joined the Basel Institute in April 2020.

 Prior to joining the Institute, he spent nine years leading anti-corruption and good governance programmes in Indonesia.
 This included managing the USD 25 million USAID-funded CEGAH project, which advised 17 government agencies on their respective integrity building efforts.
 The programme's 50+ tracks included internal controls and compliance, public service complaint-handling systems, court IT system integration, access to public information and financial investigations.